miltonbecker/docker-course/README.md

 `... --name aName`
 > Sets a name for the container, so we can latter reference to it using its name instead of its id

+`... --rm`
+> Deletes the container when it stops running

 ### Volume mapping

 `... -v localPath:containerPath`